anishfish2/MaskedLLM/README.md

 ## Evaluation and Results

 The performance of each model should be discussed in detail within the respective Jupyter Notebooks.
-Cosine similarity was used as the basis of accuracy
+Cosine similarity was used as the basis of accuracy.

 ## Limitations